Alexey19483/Server-Emulation-For-Talking-Tom-Camp/README.md

 # Server-Emulation-For-Talking-Tom-Camp
 > So,I don't know will I be able to do this or not,but I will try.

 I'm trying to make a BackEnd (Server) for Talking Tom Camp.
 I'm doing a new Backend because the original is gone forever.
 I will try to make game working exactly how it was working before shutdown.
-In another way, i will try to restore analytics and statistics (Idk for what,and for now I don't know was it in the original,and yea,ik,it's maybe useless), notifications, leaderboards,clans and online support (PvP) without Google.
-Idk when I do this, but soon (i hope) I will publish a prototype without full BackEnd (DashBoard,statistics and analytics info and so on).
+In another way, i will try to restore notifications, leaderboards,clans and matchmaking without Outfit7 servers and other (Ads SDK, Google).
+Idk when I do this, but soon (i hope) I will publish a prototype without anything extra.

 <details>
 <summary>UPD1</summary>

 I have some good and bad news.
-Good news: now I know TTC urls,and even made a stub,but it didn't help so much: "LOGIN FAILED" "message" is gone.
+Good news: now I know TTC backend URLs,and even made a stub,but it didn't help so much: "LOGIN FAILED" "message" is gone.
 Bad news: there's another "message now": "CONNECTION ERROR".

 </details>

 <details>
 <summary>UPD2</summary>
 Due to the TTC have custom engine - Starlite,maybe will be two versions:

-1. Original TTC but with backend emulation, online with local internet and global (idk,maybe I won't host server for online with global internet,but I will upload software for emulation and starting your own server
+1. Original TTC but with server emulation, online with local internet and global (idk,maybe I won't host server for online with global internet,but I will upload software for emulation and starting your own server

 2. TTC but remade with other engine but with original assets.
 Maybe I won't do this version,but I can try.

 </details>